Acute Liver Failure

 Treatment can depend on what caused the problem as well as how soon the problem was identified.
 Diet change can often help as a special diet ensures your dog is getting the nutrients and calories needed to help the liver.
 Supplements such as SAM-E or milk thistle may also be beneficial.
 For dogs who have developed tumors or cysts, surgery may be an option.

-Eliminating fatty treats or a high fat diet (especially if your dog is not a high-performance animal) has been proven to decrease the likelihood of liver disease.
+Eliminating fatty treats or a high fat diet (especially if your dog is not a high-performance animal) has been proven to decrease the likelihood of liver disease in dogs.

 Acute Liver Failure